chrom3DEpi/pTADS/README.md

 -c  the coefficients for importance features in LASSO function in *.RData file

--d  Matrix data containing sample features (warning: The input matrix data, feature ID name and order shall be consistent with the matrix data in the example).
+-d: the pre-calculated features of sequence and epigenetic profile information for each sample in matrix format.
+(It should be noted that the input matrix sample must be in the same feature order with the given example).

 # Example use:
 input file：